 - Whether or not a Web designer charges per page or by the hour

-- If original graphics are needed for the design
+- If original graphics is needed for the design

 - The site’s complexity, especially in regard to programming and databases